-- 1. Miscellaneous Criminal Hearings: Shared responsibility with other judicial officers regarding applications for search and arrest warrants; probable cause and pretrial release hearings; and other miscellaneous hearings in all counties within the Fifth Judicial District. - 2.
-Pope County Drug Court: 100% of Pope County Drug Court cases. - 3.
-Transfer of existing Drug Court Cases from Division Four to Division Three: On February 1, 2023, the existing and open Pope County drug court cases assigned to Division Four shall be transferred to Division Three as if they had been originally assigned to Division Three.
+1. Miscellaneous Criminal Hearings: Shared responsibility with other judicial officers regarding applications for search and arrest warrants; probable cause and pretrial release hearings; and other miscellaneous hearings in all counties within the Fifth Judicial District.

+2. Pope County Drug Court: 100% of Pope County Drug Court cases.

+3. Transfer of existing Drug Court Cases from Division Four to Division Three:

+Per the Amended Administrative Plan on February 1, 2023 an adopted on June 6, 2023, the existing and open Pope County drug court cases assigned to Division Four was transferred to Division Three as if they had been originally assigned to Division Three.